WHAT IS URINARY INCONTINENCE?

 HOW DO PELVIC FLOOR EXERCISES HELP ?

-The urinary sphincter, with the help of surrounding pelvic floor muscles, controls release of urine from the bladder.
+The urinary sphincter, with the help of surrounding pelvic floor muscles, controls the release of urine from the bladder.
 Pelvic floor exercises strengthen these muscles, which help to prevent or reduce incontinence.

 WHICH ARE THESE EXERCISES?

 Exercises used to strengthen these muscles called “Kegels”.
 To do them, imagine that you are trying to stop passing gas.
 Squeeze the muscles you would use to stop the gas and hold the squeeze as you count to 3.
 Relax, count to 3 again, and then repeat the squeezing exercise.
-Don’t use stomach, leg, or buttock muscles.
+Don’t use the stomach, leg, or buttock muscles.
 Do this for about 5 minutes three times a day.
 It may take 6-8 weeks before any beneficial effect is noted.
 Reported improvement/cure rates have been as high as 77%.
 These exercises can be done practically anywhere-while driving, watching television, or fixing a meal.
 But the important thing is to get into the habit of doing Kegels regularly.
 But remember to avoid pelvic floor exercises while you are urinating, because that may actually weaken the muscles.

 WHAT ARE THE TREATMENT OPTIONS FOR OVERFLOW INCONTINENCE?